perseus784/BvS/README.md

 <img src="/media/neural_network.jpg" alt="DNN" width="700" height="350">
 </p>

 Ahh Ahh, not so fast.
-We have to add more things to this dumb network to make it smarter.
+We have to add more things to make it smarter.
+We give some inputs to the network we've built and it gives us some output back, Simple right!.
+Now the network has no kind of huiding or rewarding system to go towards the right direction.
+The predicted output is compared with the actual output, from that loss is calculated.
+This loss should be reduced.
+A cost function is defined and it has to be minimized using various methods.

 **Step 4:** Train the model using the data matrices.